tressacroaker/chatApp/README.md

 * With that said, lets start by adding messages and displaying them.
 In the index.html file, create a form with an input tag.
 Inside the input tag, add the ng-model directive with a value of newChat.
 Inside the form tag, add the ng-submit directive with a value of a postChat function and the newChat message as your argument to the function.
 This will associate with a function on your controller that runs on submit.

 * In your controller, create a new function with the name $scope.postChat.
 Inside the function, invoke a function residing in your service file.
 This might look like this `mainServ.postChat(chat);`.
 Don't forget to look at your end point on the backend to determine structure of your new message.
-In a promise returning a response, associate a $scope variable that represents all of the chat messages with the data in the response.
-You may need to consider scope when deciding where to establish the $scope variable.

 * In your service, create a new function with the appropriate name.
 Remember, a service is essentially a Constructor function.
 So when creating function variables, be sure to use the 'this' keyword.
-In the function, return a $http method with a promise that returns the response.data.
+In the function, return a $http API method with a promise that returns the response.
+If your API request is working properly, it should come back successful with your most recent message addition.

+* In order to see all of the data on the view, we should set up a GET request.
+Create a function in your controller that associates with a function on your service file.
+The service file function should run a $http GET request.
+Return the response in a .then promise.

+* In your controller function, setup a promise that associates a $scope variable that represents all of the chat messages with the data in the response.
+You may need to consider scope when deciding where to establish the $scope variable.

 * If your API request is working properly, it should be returning the data from the response back to your controller.
 In your controller, if you have assigned the response to a $scope variable, you can display your data on the view.
 You can do so by using double curly brackets and the $scope variable name like this `{{chats}}`.
 But, this isn't going to work very well, because this will display the entire array of chats.
 Let's fix that by using the ng-repeat directive.
 Similar to how a for/in loop works, you will set it up in a parent div by stating it as `ng-repeat="chat in chats"`.
 Inside that div, you can use double curly brackets and the chat variable to display your data.
 If you have it set up so that you want to display just the body of the chat, you can use this syntax `{{chat.body}}`.
 This represents one template of the map function.
 When this code is rendered, it will show all of your data.